 Crazy stuff happens during silences at the theater. — Annie Baker

 Lindsey helps teams realize their vision and reach their goals through thoughtful discovery work and content design.
-She likes asking the “dumb questions” about topics she knows nothing about and uncovering the narratives behind users’ perceptions and behaviors.
-She’s a quick-draw at inventorying content types and can break a website down into a content model faster than you can say “metadata.”
+She likes asking questions and uncovering the narratives behind users’ perceptions and behaviors.
+She can break a website down into a content model faster than you can say “metadata.”

 From 90s zine culture to an MFA in creative writing, Lindsey is a hands-on maker and reflective thinker.
 She met the job description for Pixo’s first-ever content strategist with a vision of her own, convincing us that content strategy and her years of acting and writing converged in one essential skill: empathy.

 Content strategy, interviews, discovery, content inventories, content modeling, synthesis & analysis, usability testing, writing for the web